 Limiting Safari’s access

-The last major thing we can give advice on is limiting what you allow Safari to access on your device.
+The last major thing we can advise on is limiting what you allow Safari to access on your device.

 Safari will request your location for different kinds of information as you’re using it, depending on what you might be doing.
-For example, when using a mapping website, Safari may ask for your location.
+For example, Safari may ask for your location when using a mapping website.

 The ultimate goal in this section is to limit Safari to what you actually need it to access.
 This will prevent unwanted information sharing.